Weaving Around the World

 Right now this is especially hitting home as we start on our March/April issue all about Scandinavian weaving.
 In it we have projects that use traditional structures and techniques in very modern ways.
 Some pieces feel like something you might find in a weaver’s cottage in Norway, others would be more at home on a shelf in Ikea.
 The way the designers took the rich weaving traditions of Scandinavia and made them uniquely theirs was wonderful to see.

 These weavers are in good company, too.
 We’ve had lots of wonderful projects in Handwoven throughout the years inspired by traditional and historical textiles.
-In fact, it was my great pleasure to put together our last pattern pack of 2017 featuring 5 of my favorite patterns featuring cloth inspired by cloth, Handwoven Presents: Weaving Around the World.
+In fact, it was my great pleasure to put together our last pattern pack of 2017 featuring 5 of my favorite patterns, Handwoven Presents: Weaving Around the World.

 While picking the patterns I tried to find ones that spanned the globe and as well as the centuries.
 In it you’ll find a kente cloth inspired scarf by Suzanne Halvorson, Kay Faulkner’s runner inspired by the sotis cloth of West Timor by, a set of tea towels that use a draft from Imperial Russia by Jenny Sennott, a set of sweet supplementary-weft towels by Susan J. Foulkes inspired by the Swedish bandweaving tradition, and Tom Knisely’s take on the traditional show towel.